Configuration

 Optional Backup Sources

-Refer to SPECTRUM PROTECT’s client documentation for usage of the “snapshotroot” client backup parameter, which is essentially what is being used by MAGS when specifying an “Optional Backup Source”.
+Refer to STORAGE PROTECT’s client documentation for usage of the “snapshotroot” client backup parameter, which is essentially what is being used by MAGS when specifying an “Optional Backup Source”.

 With EMC Isilon servers, this entry can contain a comma separated list of either snapshots or shares addressing individual Isilon nodes.
 So if you want to backup a share called “share” via three nodes of an Isilon cluster named “isilon” which are named isilon-01 to isilon-03 on the network, you may enter “isilon” as the fileserver name, “share” as the share name and \\isilon-01\share,\\isilon-02\share,\\isilon-03\share in the “Optional Backup Sources” field in order to use these three nodes simultaneously (usually speeding up the process dramatically).
 On an Isilon, you may even combine this approach with backing up from a snapshot by addressing the snaphot path rather than the original file system in “Optional Backup Sources”.